Will the clocks going back affect my baby?

 So what can you do with your baby when clocks go back?

-There is no doubt that this can be a difficult change.
-It’s a bit like going on holiday to Europe where there’s a 1 hour time difference.
-I think it’s a bit easier mentally to prepare for that: 1) you are going on holiday! and 2) You are travelling there which means you know that your daytime routine will go out of the window on travel days.
+We think it’s a bit easier mentally to prepare for that as: 1) you are going on holiday! and 2) You are travelling there which means you know that your daytime routine will go out of the window on travel days.

-With the clock change, it might seem a little different than that holiday away, but the concept is that same.
+With the clock change, it might seem a little different than that holiday away, but the concept is similar.
 And for us, we promote two options to handle the change: one is a bit more gradual and in-keeping with their existing routine; the other is a bit more of a “do-it-in-one” approach.
-Both do work, they just have a different path in getting there.

 Let’s look at the gradual approach first (based on a 7am-7pm routine):

-• Repeat this 10-15mins adjustment on both the Thursday and Friday so that on Friday night, your child’s bedtime is 30-45mins later than normal, i.e. 7.30/7.45pm.
+• Repeat this 10-15mins adjustment on both the Thursday and Friday so that on Friday night, your child’s nap and bedtimes are 30-45mins later than normal, i.e. 1.30/1.45pm for the nap and 7.30/7.45pm for bedtime.

 • On Sunday morning, the plan would be for them to wake around 7am with the clock change.